TL;DR

 1. Forgetting email DNS records

-You move your A record and also your MX record points to the old host for email.
+You move your A record and your MX record happens to point to the old host for email.
 Suddenly your email stops.
 Or you miss SPF, DKIM, DMARC entries and email starts bouncing.

 Fix: list every DNS record on the old host and confirm each one is migrated intentionally.
 Email often lives on a different provider than web (Google Workspace, Microsoft 365) and should stay there.